Polish Police Arrest Huawei Executive On Suspicion Of Spying For China

 In a statement to NPR, a spokesperson for Orange Polska says, "On Tuesday, the ABW (Internal Security Agency) officials conducted actions, as a result of which, we handed over belongings of one of our employees.
 We have no knowledge if there is any relation of these actions to his professional duties.
 We are at ABW disposal and we are ready to provide any information that they request."

-Wang is a graduate of the Beijing University of Foreign Studies who formerly worked in China's consulate in Gdansk, according to his LinkedIn page.
-He was Huawei Polska's PR director for government and media relations for more than five years, before becoming its sales director in 2017.
+Wang is a graduate of the Beijing University of Foreign Studies who formerly worked in China's consulate in Gdansk, Poland, according to his LinkedIn page.
+He was Huawei Polska's PR director for government and media relations for more than five years before becoming its sales director in 2017.

 Piotr D. was an officer in the Internal Security Agency until 2011, according to TVP Info, which says he was an adviser to the head of the special service who also had expertise about the network Poland's government uses to share sensitive information.